alexandrainst/vtek/README.md

 ### How to build ###

+`vtek` is built with C++20, and a compiler supporting this language version must be present.
 `vtek` may be built as either a static or a dynamic-link library.
 This setup is specified with CMake.
 To build _everything_ on Linux distributions (tested with Ubuntu 22):